-If the individual waives the right to the administrative hearing by signing the IM-161 Waiver, no action is taken until at least ten business days have passed after the waiver is received by WIU, the Hearing Unit, or FSD.
+If the individual waives the right to the administrative hearing by signing a Waiver of Administrative Disqualification Hearing Consent Agreement (IM-161), no action is taken until at least ten business days have passed after the waiver is received by WIU, the Hearing Unit, or FSD.

-- Allow five business days for the individual to withdraw the waiver by signing the form IM-161A Withdrawal of Waiver of Administrative Hearing Disqualification Consent Agreement.
+- Allow five business days for the individual to withdraw the waiver by signing a Withdrawal of Waiver of Administrative Disqualification Hearing Consent Agreement (IM-161A).

 - Allow an additional five business days for mailing time for the IM-161A.

-If no waiver IM-161A Withdrawal is received, staff from the agency which receives the signed IM-161 Waiver, WIU, Hearing Unit, or FSD county office staff, enters the disqualification on the Sanction/Disqualification (FMAM) screen.
+If no IM-161A is received, staff from the agency which receives the signed IM-161, WIU, Hearing Unit, or FSD county office staff, enters the disqualification on the Sanction/Disqualification (FMAM) screen.

 Use disqualification type code WHC, unless a different DQ code is more appropriate.
 It is important to use the correct disqualification code, as different codes impose different penalties.
 The individual is disqualified beginning the month following the month the waiver was received by the agency, or the second month if the waiver is received in the last five business days of the month.